BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 Transformers were introduced in 2017 by the authors of *Attention Is All You Need* {% cite vaswani:2017 %} to basically replace *recurrency* with *attention*.

 One of the problems with RNNs is that they can forget information that is further back in the sequence.
-While more sophisticated architectures, such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially, addressed this problem, they still struggle with long term dependencies.
+While more sophisticated architectures, such as LSTMs {% cite hochreiter:1997 %} and *gated recurrent units* (GRUs) {% cite chung2014 %} partially addressed this problem, they still struggle with long term dependencies.
 The idea that intermediate representations in the RNN should be exploited to produce the output led to the *attention mechanism* {% cite bahdanau:2014 %} and, in the end, to the transformer architecture {% cite vaswani:2017 %}.
 The transformer avoids the problem of vanishing or exploding gradients by avoiding recurrency, that is, by utilizing the whole sequence in parallel.

-Today, all successful large language model (LLMs) utilize the transformer architecture.
+Today, all successful large language models (LLMs) utilize the transformer architecture.
-It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivates such as Codex {% cite chen:2021 %} .
+It brought us ChatGPT (based on GPT-3 {% cite brown:2020 %} and GPT-4 {% cite openai:2023 bubeck:2023 %}), LLaMA {% cite touvron:2023 %}, LLaMA 2 {% cite touvron:2023b %}, BERT {% cite devlin:2019 %} and many fine-tuned derivatives such as Codex {% cite chen:2021 %}.
 In the domain of symbolic music, transformers were also employed.
 Examples are the Music Transformer {% cite huang:2018 %}, the Pop Music Transformer {% cite huang:2020 %}, multi-track music generation {% cite ens:2020 %}, piano inpainting {% cite hadjeres:2021 %}, Theme Transformer {% cite shih:2022 %} and more.
 Furthermore there are transformers, such as MusicGen {% cite copet:2023 %} that generate audio output directly.